-From the levitating spells, to the knock-out spells, to the ones that make things fly or can help you defeat Voldemort without so much as committing a crime, these are the best Harry Potter charms that should be on the lips of every respectable witch and wizard around.
-(Sorry, Death Eaters, unforgivable curses are not included.)
+From levitating spells to the death, love, healing, and light spells, to the ones that make things fly or can help you defeat Voldemort without so much as committing a crime, the following Harry Potter charms should be on the lips of every respectable witch and wizard around.

-A summoning charm that will magically bring whatever item you need, so long as you say, “Accio [Insert name of item].”
-This spell saved Harry from becoming Dragon food during the Triwizard Tournament and is a great way to get a snack without having to get off the couch.
+For any space cadets among us, this is the perfect spell.
+And by that, I mean you lose track of everything you own, even though you swore you were just holding it.
+This summoning spell magically brings whatever item you need in a snap, so long as you say, “Accio [Insert the name of item].”
+This spell saved Harry from becoming dragon food during the Triwizard Tournament and is a great way to get a snack without having to get off the couch.

-An extremely underrated charm that literally produces water out of thin air.
+This extremely underrated charm literally produces water out of thin air.
 Honestly, why haven’t wizards used this to help the one billion people who don’t have access to clean water?
-Probably best not to dwell on that and just enjoy a nice glass of enchanted water.
+Why haven’t they given this technology to our bravest firefighters?
+Probably best not to dwell on that.
+Enjoy a nice glass of enchanted water, and let Bill and Melinda Gates figure that out….

 A healing spell that, when used correctly, will instantly heal broken bones.
-Sadly, in Harry Potter and the Prisoner of Azkaban, Defense Against the Dark Arts professor and all-around fraud, Gilderoy Lockhart, fucked it up and made the broken bones in Harry’s arm bone to disappear entirely.
+Sadly, in Harry Potter and the Prisoner of Azkaban, Defense Against the Dark Arts professor and all-around fraud Gilderoy Lockhart f*cked it up and made the broken bones in Harry’s arm disappear entirely.

-A charm that produces a bubble of air around your mouth while you’re underwater.
+This Harry Potter charm produces a bubble of air around your mouth while you’re underwater.
 Basically, you get gills.
 Cedric Diggory used this charm in Harry Potter and the Goblet of Fire for the second task.

 This charm causes its target to grow exponentially in size.
 There is also the Growing Charm, which seems to do the exact same thing.

 A protective charm that channels a person’s happiest memory to keep those soul-sucking Dementors at bay.
-The spell was a major plot point in the third Harry Potter installment and throughout the series.
+The spell was a major plot point in the third Harry Potter installment and throughout the series and is some seriously advanced magic.

 The signature move of the Boy Who Lived, this defensive spell will remove the wand from your opponent’s hand because violence is never the answer.
 (We caution against having any signature spell, as this gave Harry great trouble in the later books when Death Eaters realized that anyone using the charm might be him in disguise.)